 Meet Aimee Jacobs

-Aimee Jacobs is an ultrarunner and Army physical therapist who has transformed personal adversity into a mission of hope.
-Diagnosed with chondrosarcoma in her pelvis, a rare bone cancer, Aimee didn't let this challenge deter her spirit.
-Instead, she channeled her resilience into running, achieving remarkable feats such as winning the 2024 Dinosaur Valley Endurance Run 100 Miler and securing top positions in other running events.
+Aimee Jacobs, an ultrarunner and Army physical therapist, has transformed her personal battle with a rare bone cancer, chondrosarcoma in her pelvis, into a mission of hope.
+Despite her diagnosis, Aimee has continued to achieve remarkable athletic feats, including winning the 2024 Dinosaur Valley Endurance Run 100 Miler and placing highly in other events.

 Tempo Talks Podcast